 In the past, it was a different story.
 Lead was commonly used in many places and items, especially in cosmetics.
 The Egyptians used lead as in their Kohl for their eyeliners around 1300 BC.
 Geishas and Kabuki actors used in their makeup leading to skin diseases.
-Famously, lead was used in the foundation of as a white paste in Elizabethan time.
+Famously, lead was used in the foundation as a white paste in Elizabethan time.
 See below a video for an explanation:

-The reason white lead was used in makeup was it was a desirable pigment.
+The reason white lead was used in makeup as it was a desirable pigment.
 White, pale skin was desired as it was a sign of wealth and class.
-Colourism is still alive and well, as many countries value pale skin over darker skins.
+Colourism is still alive and well, as many countries value pale skin over darker skin.
 For example, India is one of the largest consumers of skin whitening products.
 In Korea, you are seen as prettier if you have pale skin.

-This isn’t the first time toxic or strange ingredients been used in beauty products.
-Nightingale feces were used in cosmetics in Japan during AD 794-1185 as an anti-aging ingredient.
+This isn’t the first time toxic or strange ingredients have been used in beauty products.
+Nightingale feces were used in cosmetics in Japan during AD 794-1185 as an anti-ageing ingredient.
 It was known as Uguisu no fun.
 There are many instances where exotic ingredients or certain ingredients are marketed to have some miraculous properties.
 When in actuality, they don’t work at all or even worse will actively hurt you.
-An example are people rubbing very potent essential oils into their skins that haven’t been diluted, causing deadly rashes.
+An example is people rubbing very potent essential oils into their skins that haven’t been diluted, causing deadly rashes.